Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Related Work

 \subsection{Relighting Static Scenes}

-Classical approaches for relighting and editing perform intrinsic decomposition through inverse rendering~\cite{Ramamoorthi2001_IR}.
+Classic approaches for relighting and editing perform intrinsic decomposition through inverse rendering~\cite{Ramamoorthi2001_IR}.
 With recent advances in neural rendering~\cite{Tewari2022NeuRendSTAR}, light transportation can be taken into account with fully differentiable rendering pipelines.
 For instance, Zhang et al.~\cite{zhang2021nerfactor} address the problem of recovering geometry and spatially-varying BRDF with an implicit scene representation.
 However, this requires solving the light transport by evaluating the NeRF model for each light ray, which is very inefficient.
-NeRV~\cite{Srinivasan2020nerv} and \citet{zhang2022modeling} mitigate this problem with a neural visibility field that is jointly optimized with the NeRF model, and NeRD~\cite{boss2021nerd} adds further relaxation by ignoring cast shadows.
-However, this assumption cannot be made for humans, which are highly articulated and often experience prominent self-casting shadows. \citet{jin2023tensoir} proposes TensorIR, an efficient tensor-based representation that solves the inverse problem by casting camera- and secondary-rays.
-IRON~\cite{zhang2022iron} proposes a two-stage process for obtaining a mesh with material properties, and \citet{lyu2022nrtf} and NeRO~\cite{liu2023nero} focus on multi-bounce illumination and reflective objects, which is usually not the case for humans.
-A common limitation of these methods is in the assumption of a static scene; therefore, they cannot be trivially adapted to dynamic and controllable humans.
+NeRV~\cite{Srinivasan2020nerv} and Zhang et al.~\cite{zhang2022modeling} mitigate this problem with a neural visibility field that is jointly optimized with the NeRF model, and NeRD~\cite{boss2021nerd} adds further relaxation by ignoring cast shadows.
+However, this assumption cannot be made for humans, which are highly articulated and often experience prominent self-casting shadows.
+Jin et al.~\cite{jin2023tensoir} propose TensorIR, an efficient tensor-based representation that solves the inverse problem by casting camera and secondary rays.
+IRON~\cite{zhang2022iron} proposes a two-stage process for obtaining a mesh with material properties, and Lyu et al.~\cite{lyu2022nrtf} and NeRO~\cite{liu2023nero} focus on multi-bounce illumination and reflective objects, which is usually not the case for humans.
+The methods mentioned above share the assumption of a static scene and cannot be trivially adapted to dynamic and controllable humans.